-Analysis of variance (ANOVA) also revealed that the preference to the standalone communication had a significant association with whether to use wristwatches.
+Analysis of variance (ANOVA) also revealed that the preference for standalone communication had a significant association with whether to use wristwatches.

 For manufacturers, they may need to put more emphasis on the functional part.
-Smartwatches need not only to be directly connected to a mobile phone service, but also to be equipped with sound input interfaces.
+Smartwatches need not only to be directly connected to mobile phone service but also to be equipped with sound input interfaces.

 Supplementary input techniques, such as voice recognition technology, should be considered.
 Moreover, manufacturers should cooperate with app developers to build colorful app contents.
 Abundant apps could improve consumers’ experience in functional aspects.